🌙 Dad of the Roads Education

 Teenagers have unique sleep needs and challenges.
 Biological shifts make later bedtimes natural, but early school start times create conflict.
 Understanding helps parents advocate for healthy schedules.

-This guide examines Daylight Exposure within the broader context of Discipline Foundation, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.
+This guide examines Melatonin Production within the broader context of Bedroom Setup, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.

 Children need structure to grow healthy, both physically and mentally.
 One of the most important habits parents can teach is going to bed at the same time every day.
 A consistent bedtime routine helps children develop discipline, improve behavior, and understand how to restore their energy after a long day.